A Message for Students and Parents

 A message for the students

-Students, I'm going to give you the same advice I give my own children every year when they start school.
-Here are my four simple tips to getting off to a good start, and maintaining that success throughout.
+Students, I'm going to give you the same advice I give my own children every year to keep in mind throughout the school year.
+Here are my four simple tips to success in school and life.

 - Be Positive - In anything you do, you have a simple choice - to be positive about it or not.
 Choosing to come to school with a positive attitude will make your time in school more satisfying and worthwhile.
 If you just simply have a hard time being positive, there are plenty of adults to talk to about it.
 First, you can talk to your parents or guardians.
 There are also countless teachers, staff members, counselors, administrators and others who genuinely want to serve you and make sure you have a good year.
 If you're having trouble staying positive, consider talking to a trusted adult.
 We want to help you.